pashkinzon/noo.api3/readme.md

 ## To refactor

+- [ ] Do not return dtos from services, return models instead.
+Create a separate layer for mapping from models to dtos and vice versa.
 - [ ] Inject repositories directly and not use them via unit of work or as extension bullshit
 - [ ] Add an alias for `AddFilter` in criteria to use linq expressions
 - [ ] Move `Core` to a separate project